fsr/csharp-lessons/_exercises/B02_book_library.md

 ### Step 5

 Finally we implement the "AddNewBook" method.
 It should add the new book to the stock of books and save the new book count.

-### Step 6

-Create for all created classes, methodes, properties and fields documentation comments.